dadr/BlockSync/README.md

  Also beware using **/dev/disk/by-id/usb-*** as that can name the adapter instead of the drive attached to it.

- If there is not a **wwn-** entry for the desired drive, then use the device that is listed by the lsblk link-id output column.
+ If there is not a **wwn-** entry for the desired drive, then use the device that is listed by the lsblk id-link output column.
 This is safe because it is composed of the interface type, model and  serial number of the device.

- For hashAlgo, the default is probably a good choice.
+For **hashAlgo** , the default, "CRC32_RFC1510", is probably a good choice.
 To determine whether a better choice exists, use the command

 	 blocksync-fast --benchmark-algos